dBeker/Faster-RCNN-TensorFlow-Python3/README.md

 # tf-faster-rcnn
-Tensorflow Faster R-CNN for Windows by using Python 3.5
+Tensorflow Faster R-CNN for Windows and Linux by using Python 3.5

-This is the branch to compile Faster R-CNN on Windows.
+This is the branch to compile Faster R-CNN on Windows and Linux.
 It is heavily inspired by the great work done [here](https://github.com/smallcorgi/Faster-RCNN_TF) and [here](https://github.com/rbgirshick/py-faster-rcnn).
 I have not implemented anything new but I fixed the implementations for Windows and Python 3.5.

 ### PLEASE BE AWARE: I do not have time or intention to fix all the issues for this branch as I do not use it commercially.
 I created this branch just for fun.
 If you want to make any commitment, it is more than welcome.
 Tensorflow has already released an object detection api.
 Please refer to it. https://github.com/tensorflow/models/tree/master/research/object_detection